MicrosoftDocs/powerquery-docs/powerquery-docs/odbc-troubleshooting.md

 - Filter on date -- timestamp precision incorrect
 -->

-## Concatenation of strings in Direct Query mode
+## Concatenation of strings in DirectQuery mode

 The M engine does basic type size limit validation as part of its query folding logic.
 If you're receiving a folding error when trying to concatenate two strings that potentially overflow the maximum size of the underlying database type: